Skip to main content

 Description

-The Network Access Control List (NACL) function provide stateless filtering of ingress and egress network traffic to AWS resources.
-It is recommended that no NACL allows unrestricted ingress access to remote server administration ports, such as SSH to port 22 and RDP to port 3389, using either the TCP (6), UDP (17) or ALL (-1) protocol.
+The Network Access Control List (NACL) function provides stateless filtering of ingress and egress network traffic to AWS resources.
+It is recommended that no NACL allows unrestricted ingress access to remote server administration ports, such as SSH on port 22 and RDP on port 3389, using TCP (6), UDP (17), or ALL (-1) protocols.

 Rationale

-Public access to remote server administration ports, such as 22 and 3389, increases resource attack surface and unnecessarily raises the risk of resource compromise.
+Public access to remote server administration ports, such as 22 and 3389, increases the attack surface and raises the risk of resource compromise.

 Audit